opennetworkinglab/onos/apps/p4-tutorial/exercise-1.md

 5. Congratulations, you completed the first exercise of the ONOS+P4 tutorial!

-    To kill ONOS, press `ctrl-d` in the ONOS log terminal window.
+    To kill ONOS, press `ctrl-c` in the ONOS log terminal window.
 To kill Mininet, press `ctrl-d` in the Mininet CLI or type `exit`.

 ## Bonus exercise